 Shop This Recipe

 Before we make this guy, I want to make sure you have the ingredients and equipment you need to make your life easier.
-Thank you for supporting PCO by shopping through my affiliate links.

 This 9″ cast iron skillet is a workhorse in my kitchen, and it’s also the perfect size for this dessert, yielding 6 generous or 8 regular portions of slump.
 I love my induction burner because it runs even cooler than a regular single burner.
 With induction, only the pan heats up and not the air around the pan.
 This helps keep your kitchen cooler.